In this episode, we dive deep into LinkedIn with executive leader and Head of Partnerships at Digital Marketer, Marcus Murphy.

 What makes LinkedIn such a unique opportunity right now?
 The answer to that is – basically – there are 675 million people on the platform.

-Start having conversations on there to up your engagement, and the platform will show these posts to more people.
+Start having conversations on there to up your engagement, and the platform will show these posts to more people; whether it be on their home page or search results.
 This, in turn, motivates yet more users to get involved in your conversation.

 If your content is not starting the right conversations with potential connections, then it’s just noise, a distraction, a therefore a waste of your time.